Latisha Chan: 2010–2014

 At the 2010 US Open, Chan beat two former WTA top-50s, Anne Keothavong and Tamira Paszek, to make her first round of 32 in a Grand Slam tournament, her previous best results had been the round of 64 at the 2008 US Open, 2009 Australian Open, and 2010 Wimbledon Championships.
 In the third round, she lost 1–6, 0–6 to top seed and world No. 2, Caroline Wozniacki.

-At the 2011 Australian Open, she reached the final of mixed doubles with Paul Hanley, their first Grand Slam final.
+At the 2011 Australian Open, she reached the final of mixed doubles with Paul Hanley, their first major final.
 Along the way, they defeated the defending champions, and fourth-seeded Cara Black and Leander Paes, in two set-tiebreakers.
 However, this team lost the final to second seeds Daniel Nestor and Katarina Srebotnik in three sets.

 Chan reached the semifinals of the 2012 Carlsbad Open, losing to Marion Bartoli in three sets.

 2014, she lost the title match of the Taipei Challenger to Vitalia Diatchenko, in three sets.

 2015: Australian Open doubles final

 Chan lost her third Grand Slam doubles final at the Australian Open.
 She and her sister won their fourth WTA doubles title together at the Cincinnati Open, and by doing so, now have the second-most doubles titles for a pair of sisters in WTA history after only Serena and Venus Williams.
 The Chans previous three WTA doubles titles came at Shenzhen in 2013, Eastbourne in 2014, and Pattaya City in 2015.
 Cincinnati represents their biggest title yet, their first at the Premier-5 level.
-They would go on to win another title at the Japan Open in Tokyo.
+They would go on to win another title at the Japan Women's Open in Tokyo.